raoani/pythondataanalysis/IPLAnalysis/README.md

+## Analysis 2

-2. ##  What percentage of runs scored by a team have come from boundaries(4s and 6s seperately), extras and by other ways for each season?
+### What percentage of runs scored by a team have come from boundaries(4s and 6s seperately), extras and by other ways for each season?

 	Execute analysis_2.py as follows,

 	python analysis_2.py --Team your_wish

 Link to code : [analysis_2] (<https://github.com/raoani/pythondataanalysis/blob/master/IPLAnalysis/PythonAnalysis/analysis_2.ipynb>)